 PredictSNP: Robust and Accurate Consensus Classifier for Prediction of Disease-Related Mutations

 We have constructed three independent datasets by removing duplicities, inconsistencies and mutations previously used in the training of evaluated tools.
 The benchmark dataset containing over 43,000 mutations was employed for the unbiased evaluation of eight established prediction tools: MAPP, nsSNPAnalyzer, PANTHER, PhD-SNP, PolyPhen-1, PolyPhen-2, SIFT and SNAP.
-The six best performing tools were combined into a consensus classifier PredictSNP, resulting into significantly improved prediction performance, and at the same time returned results for all mutations, confirming that consensus prediction represents an accurate and robust alternative to the predictions delivered by individual tools.
+The six best performing tools were combined into a consensus classifier PredictSNP, resulting into significantly improved prediction performance and robustness.
+The web server and the datasets are freely available to the academic community at http://loschmidt.chemi.muni.cz/predictsnp.

 Strategies for Stabilization and Activation of Biocatalysts in Organic Solvents